rmwood367/cs386-Group10-Project/Reports/Week6_Report.md

 ## Retrospective
 1. Appreciation: Appreciate Brian Dorame for creating the attributes and classes for the UML diagram to start off discussiion about it
 2. Successes: Our team were able to have a successful meeting with everyone present and be a day earlier than previous meetings
-3. Failures: UML Diagram was finished past the expected deadline by Friday
+3. Failures: UML Diagram was finished past the expected deadline by Friday.
+Some classes and attributes were changed last minute.
 4. Barriers: Our team was planning how to have everyone contribute, aware of the upcoming warnings concerning with GitHub Issues, Pull Request, usage of Issues.
-5. What we should try next time:
+5. What we should try next time: Hard, late deadlines seem somewhat unattainable.
+We should set earlier deadlines to allow for flexibility.

 ## Next Steps:
 * Ryan Wood: